Hammam: Greece

 In Thessaloniki, formerly a major Ottoman city, the Bey Hamam was built in 1444 by Sultan Murad II.
 It is a double bath, for men and women, with notable architectural decoration.
 The baths remained in use, called the Baths of Paradise, until 1968.
 They were restored by the Greek Archaeological Service and are now used as a cultural venue.
 The late 16th-century Yeni Hamam has also been partially restored and now serves as a music venue.
 The Pasha Hamam, also known as the Phoenix Baths, was built circa 1520 or 1529 during the reign of Suleiman the Magnificent and operated until 1981.
 It now houses archeological finds from construction work for the Thessaloniki metro.

 Elsewhere in Greece, the Abid Efendi Hamam, built between 1430 and 1669 near the Roman Forum in Athens, restored in the 1990s and converted to the Center of Documentation in Body Embellishment.
 In Rhodes, a double bath called the Yeni Hamam dates from the 16th century and was restored in 1992–1995.
-It is now one of only two Turkish baths still operating as a bathhouse in Greece.
+It is now one of only two hammams still operating as a bathhouse in Greece.